Artificial Intelligence for the beginners

 - Knowledge is inferred with the help of AI (for example, Cancer IQ integrates real-time medical data to identify patient risks, interpret complex data, and highlight the best evidence-based interventions);

-- Next, similarity is checked (IBM Watson assesses similarities in profiles), and further categorized;
+- Next, the similarity is checked (IBM Watson assesses similarities in profiles), and further categorized;

-- Evidence/proof is gathered and consolidated (in a case of disparity between two sets of data).
+- Evidence/proof is gathered and consolidated (in the case of disparity between two sets of data).

 Regression analysis and Data mining along with assessing, inferring, and predicting are core points of many intelligent systems.

 The use of language (a mode of communication) is notably one of the real indications of intelligence.
 So how do machines interact with us?
 Turing test is used to test intelligence in machines.
 The communication is based on three types of information:

 Establishing syntax rules is comfortable with algorithms.
 However, pragmatics and semantics are difficult to deal.
 What is stated and what’s meant are entirely different things altogether.
 An algorithm makes no assumption; it only performs what’s it instructed to do.
 This is done with the help of extraction, tagging, and sentiment analysis.

 Why should we adopt AI?
 Those viewing AI with scepticism should put their doubts to rest for three reasons.
 With its predictive analysis (it can be used to predict the weather, onset of disease, etc. ), extraction of valuable data efficiently without the input of manual labour, and deep learning, AI has integrated itself into society in more than one way.
 Using neural networks and deep learning, IBM Watson makes it possible to assess the new information given and categorize accurately correctly.
 This is essential in future of digital health, which is a cesspool of big data.